• Home

 Every organisation needs IT experts.
 As a computer science graduate, you can follow your passions by working for an organisation that particularly interests you.

-Many large organisations offer graduate schemes that allow you to specialise in IT or a related area.
+Many large organisations offer graduate jobs that allow you to specialise in IT or a related area.
 For example, the Civil Service Fast Stream offers a Digital & Technology route which involves IT project management, service design and more.
-Transport for London offers a specific graduate scheme in Software Development.
+Transport for London offers a specific graduate job in Software Development.
 If there’s an industry that interests you, from public sector to energy and infrastructure, take a look at graduate schemes to see what’s on offer.

 Non-specialist roles